emmaneugene/CS201-Knapsack-problem/README.md

 `Enter weight limit: 10`

-The program should then solve for and print out the optimal combination, as well as program diagnostics.
+The program should then solve for and print out the optimal combination, as well as provide program diagnostics.